 Atlanta’s original TDR ordinance was designed to preserve buildings of historical cultural significance.
-Following amendments to Section 16-28.023 in 1995 and 2004, the purpose has expanded to allow preservation of natural and environmental as well as historic resources.
-Sending areas must now meet any of three criteria.
+Following amendments to Section 16-28.023 in 1995, 2004, and 2017, the purpose has expanded to allow the preservation of affordable housing and natural and environmental as well as historic resources.
+Sending areas must now meet any of four criteria.

 - Residential sending areas: A lot or combination of contiguous which is partly zoned for single-family or two-family residential (R-1 through R-5) and partly zoned for multiple-family residential (RG or General Residential) but used exclusively for single-family or two-family residential.